JackFallows/qunit-puppeteer-runner/README.md

 This is a Glob string to identify the JS test files.

 ### options
-An optional object for setting the various supported option of the test runner.
+An optional object for setting the various supported options of the test runner.
 See below for details.

 ### Return value
 Returns a function that can be called to execute the test run on one or all test suites.